 Come up with a post-interview plan

 - This comes back to your hiring team.
-If you’re collaborating with others on this hire, make sure you have a set process for how you’re going to review candidates that you interview face-to-face.
-Hiring processes get dragged out when hiring team members aren’t held accountable to a plan.
+If you’re collaborating with others on this hire, make sure you have a set process for how you’re going to review candidates you interview face-to-face.
+Hiring processes get dragged out when hiring professionals on your team aren’t held accountable to a plan.

-- When are you going to get back to the candidate?
-Whether it’s good news or bad news, what’s the plan?
+- When are you going to follow up with the candidate?
+Whether it’s good news or bad news for them, what’s the plan?

-- Be ready to jump on the opportunity to hire a rockstar candidate.
-Top candidates won’t stay on the market long so if you don’t waste time – get the offer out if the candidate is the right fit.
+- Be ready to jump when you have the opportunity to hire a rock star candidate.
+Top talent won’t stay on the market long, so don’t waste time – get the offer out if the candidate is the right fit.

-Follow these tips, strategies, and processes and you’ll be in a good place as you start to ramp up your hiring efforts.
+Follow these strategies and methods and you’ll be in a good place to ramp up your hiring efforts.
 Let me know if you have any questions.
 Connect with me on LinkedIn here: https://linkedin.com/in/joshtolan